 We will spend the whole day in the magical atmosphere of this desert cittadel, which is considered the jewel of Mauritanian oasis, discovering two ancient manuscript collection, including Ould Habott, the largest in Mauritania.
-Return to our cosy guest house.

 Day 18: OUADANE, THE REMOTEST Mauritania

 We will drive to Ouadane in an absolute “out of any tracks” itinerary that follows a Ouadi (dry creek), discovering tiny oasis hidden in the high dunes.
 Entire day experience Ouadane the remotest oasis in Mauritania, an outpost in the emptiness of the desert.
-Ouadane was founded in 1147, while most of it felt into ruin, some of its stone houses, perched on a rocky hill, surrounded by the immensity of Sahara, are still inhabited.
+Ouadane was founded in 1147, while most of it fell into ruin, some of its stone houses, perched on a rocky hill, surrounded by the immensity of Sahara, are still inhabited.
 Back in time, this town was an important caravan trading point.
 Trading was so flourishing that, in 1487, Portuguese built a fortified counter in the region.

 Return to our comfortable base in Chinguetti.
-Dinner and overnight at “La Gueila” (or private residence).
-Air-conditioned rooms, hot water, Wi-Fi

 Day 19: GREEN OASIS Mauritania